 The cities' contribution rate is established by Iowa Code Chapter 411.
 The rate specified for employees is set by the statute, currently at 9.40 percent of earnable compensation.
+This rate will increase to 9.55 percent starting July 1, 2024.
 The rate for employers is adopted each year by the Board following the completion of the annual actuarial valuation.
-The required contribution rate as reported by MFPRSI's actuary is developed in the chart below and is effective July 1, 2024.
+The required contribution rate as reported by MFPRSI's actuary is developed in the chart below and is effective July 1, 2025.